JustTanwa/netsuite-web-services-exam/suitetalk-soap-web-services/README.md

 # SuiteTalk SOAP Web Services Study Guide

-A comprehensive study guide for mastering NetSuite's SuiteTalk SOAP Web Services for the NetSuite Web Services Developer certification exam.

 ## Overview

 This guide covers all essential objectives for understanding and implementing NetSuite SuiteTalk SOAP Web Services.
 Each objective includes specific study topics and recommended course materials to ensure comprehensive preparation.